Marijuana Extracts: Kiff

 C) Optional, add 1/4 teaspoon lecithin granules.

-D) Heat the butter and kiff for 30 minutes, lid on.
+D) Heat the butter and kiff for 30 minutes, with the double boiler lid on.

 E) Take double boiler off burner, set burner to low.